Qhronology logo

 Package installation and structure#

-Local installation of Qhronology from PyPI can be accomplished using pip (website, repository) via your operating system’s command line, e.g.,
+Local installation of Qhronology from PyPI can be accomplished using a Python package manager, such as pip, via your operating system’s command line, e.g.,

 $ pip install qhronology